Examination & Referendum

 If the plan is found to be satisfactory (i.e. complies with the key legal requirements) with modifications if necessary, then the local authority must arrange for the referendum to take place.
 It must give at least 28 working days notice of the referendum before the date of the referendum.

 The qualifying body may campaign before the referendum, subject to rules over expenses.
-If more than 50% of those voting in the referendum vote ‘yes’,
+If more than 50% of those voting in the referendum vote ‘yes’ then HDC will bring the plan into legal force.

 Once a Neighbourhood Plan is made (i.e. brought into legal force by the local authority), it will be used to determine planning applications and guide planning decisions in the neighbourhood area.